qor/mailer/README.md

 )
 ```

+### Mailer View Paths

-Templates and layouts are located in `app/views/mailers`, which could be customized it with Mailer's AssetFS.
+All templates and layouts should be located in `app/views/mailers`, but you could change or register more paths by customizing Mailer's AssetFS.

 ```go
 import "github.com/qor/assetfs"